Ferrero SpA: Products

 Ferrero produces several lines of confectionery goods under various brand names, as well as the chocolate-hazelnut spread Nutella (since 1964).
 Ferrero uses one-quarter of the world's annual hazelnut supply.
+The Nutella product line includes a Nutella Peanut variety, introduced in 2026.

 It also produces the line of Ferrero branded chocolate products, including Pocket Coffee, Mon Chéri, Confetteria Raffaello, Ferrero Küsschen and the Ferrero Prestige line, which comprises three different brands of pralines: Ferrero Rocher, Ferrero Rondnoir, and Garden Coco.

 Ferrero's Kinder brand line of chocolate products includes Kinder Surprise, Kinder Joy, Kinder Chocolate, Kinder Happy Hippo, Kinder Maxi, Kinder Duplo, Kinder Country, Kinder Délice, and Kinder Bueno.
 The company also produces Tic Tac mints, available in a variety of flavours, along with sugar free versions.
-Other Ferrero products include Giotto, Fiesta Ferrero, Hanuta chocolate hazelnut-filled wafers, and Gran Soleil frozen desserts, which won the company an innovation award in March 2011.
+Other Ferrero products include Raffaello, Giotto, Fiesta Ferrero, Hanuta chocolate hazelnut-filled wafers, and Gran Soleil frozen desserts, which won the company an innovation award in March 2011.
 Ferrero has been producing Thorntons products since acquiring the company in 2015.

 Philanthropy

-In 1983, the company established the Ferrero Foundation in Alba, Piedmont at the wish of Michele Ferrero.
+In 1983, the company established the Ferrero Foundation in Alba, Piedmont, at the wish of Michele Ferrero.
 The foundation promotes activities in the areas of art, science, history and literature by organizing conventions, conferences, seminars and exhibitions.
 It also offers health and social assistance to ex-employees who have been with the group for at least 25 years.